News

 Published on October 24, 2025

-Official statistics underpin development policy and are curated with rigorous standards.
-However, AI's probabilistic nature can undermine the trust in these numbers.
+Official statistics are the backbone of development policy, curated with rigorous standards.
+AI's probabilistic nature can undermine trust in these numbers.
 PCN helps bridge this gap by embedding governance directly into AI-mediated dissemination, ensuring that no number appears official unless it matches the authoritative dataset.
-It also improves transparency by clearly signaling when deviations occur and strengthens accountability by making verification explicit.
+This approach improves transparency and accountability by clearly signaling deviations and making verification explicit.

 From Trust by Design to Governance by Proof

-Traditional systems rely on metadata to help users interpret statistics.
-While metadata describes what a number means, it cannot enforce correctness.
-PCN introduces verification instead of description.
-It complements metadata by automatically checking whether an AI system's outputs remain faithful.
-This marks a shift from trusting systems by design to verifying their behavior every time a number is generated.
+Traditional systems use metadata to help users interpret statistics, but metadata cannot enforce correctness.
+PCN introduces verification instead of description, complementing metadata by automatically checking whether AI outputs remain faithful.
+This shift from trusting systems by design to verifying their behavior every time a number is generated marks a significant advancement in data governance.

-As institutions explore AI for data dissemination, PCN offers a way to strengthen governance and make data systems AI-accountable.
+As institutions increasingly adopt AI for data dissemination, PCN offers a way to strengthen governance and make data systems AI-accountable.
 Future interfaces can display numbers that are aligned with official data or clearly marked when they are not, keeping users informed and institutions authoritative.
-The result is a model that preserves the credibility of official statistics while expanding their reach.
+This approach preserves the credibility of official statistics while expanding their reach.